ariasAleia/OOP_Python/README.md

 Yep!
 I really like learning.
 I didn't know how to do this before and now I will learn it! :D I really feel better when I can make progress and understand!
 Understand.
 Wow!
 Definitely one of my favorite verbs.

 So! **Really important:** In Python, we don't have variables, we have objects.
-And eacj object know its type.
+And each object know its type.
 We will come back to this later.
 In functions, we can specify the type of the arguments we are passing.
 We can do it by using : followed by the type after the name of the parameter.
 For example:

 ```python
 def __init__(self, name: str, price: float, quantity: int = 0):